 If you are a parent, teacher or older student at Arcadia School, please share your thoughts and experience with potential members of your school community by completing our Survey here.

 In Dubai, where big is increasingly best among school developers, Arcadia School is certainly worth seeking out for an exception to the rule, a school that proves small really can be quite beautiful.
-The launch of the neighbouring Secondary school in September 2020 means that parents will have the option of offering their children a through-school experience, albeit split across two neighbouring campuses.
+The launch of the Secondary school now means that parents have the option of offering their children a through-school experience, albeit split across two neighbouring campuses.